 10 facts about the coronavirus

-The new coronavirus (COVID-19) has emerged in Norway and the world is getting closer to a pandemic.
-To what extent should we fear the Wuhan-virus?
+The coronavirus outbreak (COVID-19) is confirmed as pandemic by WHO, 11. march.
+To what extent should we fear the coronavirus?
 We have asked virus expert Professor Rebecca Cox.

 1. What is coronavirus?

 – Coronaviruses are a large family of viruses with 4 human viruses causing mild colds in all age groups.
 The virus looks like it has a crown, hence the name.
 The family also includes viruses from animals that can infect humans in a process called zoonosis.
 This form of infection has caused severe pneumonia and death, such as the new virus corona virus (COVID-19).
 Previously, we have seen similar disease with the Severe Acute Respiratory Virus (SARS) and Middle East Respiratory Syndrome Coronavirus Virus (SARS) viruses.
 COVID-19 began in the city of Wuhan in the Hubei region of China but there is currently local spread in other countries including South Korea, Iran & Italy.
 Isolated cases who have been infected abroad have been imported to other countries including Norway and other Nordic countries.

 – The original new coronavirus infection probably came from an animal and infected humans.
 Now it infects people through sneezing and coughing, but also through contact with virus-contaminated surfaces.